nicholaswmin/multi-leven/README.md

 > In information theory, linguistics, and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.

+This is a working example of a special case of [parallelization](https://en.wikipedia.org/wiki/Parallel_computing), called [*Data Parallelism*](https://en.wikipedia.org/wiki/Data_parallelism).
+In single-threaded runtimes (such as NodeJS), short of messing with native C++ NodeJS modules, it is in effect the *only viable* way to perform parallelization of typical fuzzy search algorithms.

 ## Installation

 TBD